“Why is my electric bill so high?”

 Ceiling fans are cheaper to run than your HVAC system, and if you use them properly you'll be able to use your HVAC system less while still feeling comfortable in your house.

-In the summer months, you'll want to make sure your fan is spinning clockwise.
+- In the summer months, you'll want to make sure your fan is spinning counterclockwise.
 That way air will be pushed down creating a nice breeze.

-In the winter months, you'll want the fan to be spinning counter-clockwise.
-That way the warm air will be pulled up and distributed evenly throughout the room without creating a breeze.
+- In the winter months, you'll want the fan to be spinning clockwise.
+That way the warm air near the ceiling will be pushed down and distributed evenly throughout the room.

 15. Hang Dry Laundry